AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 For details of the various API endpoints and methods, refer to the  [Learning Manager API documentation](https://learningmanager.adobe.com/docs/primeapi/v2/).

+## Learner APIs

+Adobe Learning Manager - Learner APIs allow you to create a custom learning experience for your users.
+The usage of these APIs need a valid user token and are to be used only for the purpose of workflows where there is a fully licensed/registered Learner.

 >[!IMPORTANT]
 >
->Adobe Learning Manager Learner APIs allow you to create a custom learning experience for your users.
-The usage of these APIs need a valid user token and are to be used only for the purpose of workflows where there is a fully licensed/registered Learner.
-They are not to be used, as is, for any sort of data retrieval to support any non-logged in user/shared users or any other such cases.
-Non logged in use cases require special handling.
-Reach out to the Solution Architecture team, in case you have any questions on the appropriate use of these APIs and ensure that a Solution Architect has vetted a solution before you deploy it.
+>They are not to be used, as is, for any sort of data retrieval to support any non-logged in user/shared users or any other such cases.

+The non-logged in use cases require special handling.

+**Reach out to the Solution Architecture team, in case you have any questions on the appropriate use of these APIs and ensure that a Solution Architect has vetted a solution before you deploy it**.

 ## API authentication {#apiauthentication}